ludlovian/decimal/README.md

 Just because all the others do far more than I need.

+All I want is something to manage my financial data, without losing pennies in rounding, or requiring me to multiply & divide by 100 all the time.
+That's it.

 ## API

 ### decimal(input, { minPrecision, maxPrecision }) => Decimal